RylandDeGregory/Blog/content/posts/az-storage-tables-rest-powershell.md

 #### Update Entity

-Update an existing Entity by providing the `PartitionKey` and `RowKey` attributes, along with an object representing the modified user-defined properties.
+Update an existing Entity by providing the `PartitionKey` and `RowKey` properties, along with an object representing the modified user-defined properties.

 ```PowerShell
 # Storage Account and Table details